Bluetooth Won't Replace the Headphone Jack -- Walled Gardens Will - Slashdot

 Apple and Google competitors.
 Just start buying from companies that don't suck as bad.

-Re:Bluetooth audio is great (Score:4, Insightful)
+Re:Bluetooth audio is great (Score:5, Insightful)

 While this is an interesting argument, I'd like to point out, as someone who has been using BT headphones for the last 3 years, that I have to replace headphones way more often than cellular devices.
 I think I'm on my 3rd set with this phone, and the right bud on this one has a short, so the third is not long for this world either.